robinweser/react-controlled-form/README.md

 }
 ```

-> **Note**: This is, of course, a simplified version and you most likely render custom components to handle labelling, error messages and validation styling.<br />For such cases, each field also exposes a `props` property that combines `labelProps` and `inputProps`.
+> **Note**: This is, of course, a simplified version and you most likely render custom components to handle labelling, error messages and validation styling.<br />For such cases, each field also exposes a `props` property that extends the `inputProps` with non-standard HTML attributes.

 ## API Reference